Tunable metamaterial: AMC as an FSS band gap

-Top image - circuit board.
+Simplified circuit board illustration.
+The side view is shown at top.
 The structure consists of a lattice of metal plates, connected to a solid metal sheet by vertical conducting vias.

-Bottom image - Looking down on top of the high-impedance surface, showing a triangular lattice of hexagonal metal plates.
+Looking down from above the high-impedance surface, showing a lattice of hexagonal metal plates.
 The configuration creates a capacitive and inductive surface.
-It can be utilized as band gap material at prescribed frequencies.
+It can be utilized as a band gap material at specific proscribed frequencies.
 It is also designed to enhance antenna operation as a novel periodic material.

 Frequency selective surfaces (FSS) materials can be utilized as band gap material in the surface wave domain, at microwave and radio frequency wavelengths.
 Support of surface waves is a given property of metals.
 These are propagating electromagnetic waves that are bound to the interface between the metal surface and the air.
 Surface plasmons occur at optical frequencies, but at microwave frequencies, they are the normal currents that occur on any electrical conductor.
 At radio frequencies, the fields associated with surface waves can extend thousands of wavelengths into the surrounding space, and they are often best described as surface currents.
 They can be modeled from the viewpoint of an effective dielectric constant, or an effective surface impedance.

 For example, a flat metal sheet always has low surface impedance.
-However, by incorporating a special texture on a conducting surface, a specially designed geometry, it is possible to engineer a high surface impedance and alter its electromagnetic-radio-frequency properties.
+However, by incorporating a special texture on a conducting surface with a specially designed geometry, it is possible to engineer a high surface impedance and alter its electromagnetic-radio-frequency properties.
 The protrusions are arranged in a two dimensional lattice structure, and can be visualized as thumbtacks protruding from the surface.